On the independence number of de Bruijn graphs: Data and verification for k=11,13,17

 \begingroup \endgroup

 Summing each row of $C_{16}$ gives

 Finally,

-\section{Data and verification for \texorpdfstring{$k=11,13$}{k=11,13}}
+\section{Data and verification for \texorpdfstring{$k=11,13,17$}{k=11,13,17}}

-This appendix incorporates the complete computer-assisted component of Theorems~\ref{thm:k11-binary} and \ref{thm:k13-binary} in a compact, uniform form.
-In parallel with Appendix~\ref{app:q16}, we present first the defining data format, then the verification protocol and verifier script, and finally the certificate data themselves.
+This appendix incorporates the computer-assisted component of Theorems~\ref{thm:k11-binary}, \ref{thm:k13-binary}, and \ref{thm:k17-binary}.
+In parallel with Appendix~\ref{app:q16}, we present first the defining data format, then the verification protocol and verifier script, and finally the compact certificate data for $k=11$, $k=13$, and $k=17$.